bmuschko/gradle-nexus-plugin/README.md

 ## Tasks

+The Nexus plugin defines two tasks: `javadocJar` and `sourcesJar` which compile their respective content from the main source set.
-The Nexus plugin does not define its own tasks.
-It leverages the default tasks provided by the [Maven plugin](http://gradle.org/docs/current/userguide/maven_plugin.html): `install` and `uploadArchives`.
+The output of `javadocJar` and `sourcesJar` are added to the `archives` configuration which (with the java plugin applied) already contains the output of `jar`, where they can be leveraged by the default tasks provided by the [Maven plugin](http://gradle.org/docs/current/userguide/maven_plugin.html): `install` and `uploadArchives`.

 ## Convention properties